“Oh darling! You can’t fix yourself by breaking someone else!”

 - that the alleged perpetrator ( bully) knows or ought to know

-- causes mental, psychological, physical, financial or emotional harm to the complainant (victim) or inspires the reasonable belief that such harm may be caused.
+- Causes mental, psychological, physical, financial or emotional harm to the complainant (victim) or inspires the reasonable belief that such harm may be caused.

 Self-help